logo

 Keep Your Spices Ready For Use

-We all love the look of a full spice rack hanging on the wall or in a stand but remember that spices should be kept in a cool place that is dry and away from heat and sun.
-Do not place near the stove since it is hot and moist, the moisture comes from the steam of boiling water and simmering pots.
-I learned that lesson the hard way.
+We all love the look of a full spice rack hanging on the wall or in a stand but remember spices should be kept in a cool place.
+Additionally, the space should be dry and away from heat and sun.
+Do not place your spices near the stove since it is hot and moist, the moisture comes from the steam of boiling water and simmering pots.
 Also, it's best to leave the spice in the jars they were purchased in, except when you buy herbs and spices in bulk.
-If that's the case store in containers that are airtight.
-Dark glass such as cobalt blue or brown is excellent although not as pretty as a clear jar which showcases the product.
+If that's the case, store in containers that are airtight.
+Also, try to use dark glass such as cobalt blue or brown instead of clear jars.

-I keep some of my herbs and spices in the vegetable bin of my refrigerator in jars in a plastic zip lock bag.
-All of my red pepper type spices, all seeds (poppy, celery, sesame), as well as my zested orange and lemon peels are kept there.
+Some herbs and spices are happy in the vegetable bin of my refrigerator in jars in a plastic zip lock bag.
+Red pepper type spices, all seeds (poppy, celery, sesame), as well as zested orange and lemon peels can be kept there.
+They seem to stay aromatic longer.

 Black Pepper(s)